dgerbs/flashcards/README.md

-== This is...
-Object oriented approach to language flashcards.
+An object oriented approach to language flashcards.